 Structural constraints

-Traditions of civic engagement in Qatar are underdeveloped, even by the Arab Gulf standards.
-Qatar went from a tiny peninsula filled with small fishing villages to an economic powerhouse in only a few decades, all under the leadership of one family without contention from any other power center, such as the merchant class in Kuwait.
-This meant that traditions of societal negotiation could not develop over time and different strata of society did not form traditional habits of interaction fostering civil society activity, apart from neo-patrimonial patronage relations common in the Gulf.
-Though the Qatar National Vision 2030 calls for “strong and active civil society organizations,” little has changed on the ground.
-In fact, the country’s only associations are sponsored and run by either the government or quasi-government organizations.
-Still, the rally-around-the-flag effect induced by the blockade has brought citizens closer together and will probably have a formative effect on Qatar’s emerging civil society.
+Traditions of civic engagement in Qatar are underdeveloped even by Arab Gulf standards.
+Qatar went from a tiny peninsula dotted with small fishing villages to an economic powerhouse in only a few decades, all under the leadership of one family, without serious challenge from any other power center such the merchant class in Kuwait, for example.
+This meant that traditions of societal negotiation were not forced to develop over time, and the various strata of society did not form the habits of interaction that tend to foster civil society activity, apart from neo-patrimonial patronage relations common in the Gulf.
+Though the Qatar National Vision (QNV) 2030 agenda calls for “strong and active civil society organizations,” little has changed on the ground.
+In fact, the country’s only associations are either sponsored and run by the government or are quasi-governmental organizations.
+The one experiment with meaningful elections to the Shura has been abandoned in favor of trust in authority – that is, appointment by the emir.
+Still, the rally-around-the-flag effect, induced by the blockade, the pandemic and the World Cup, has brought citizens closer together and will probably have a formative effect on Qatar’s emerging civil society.

 Civil society traditions